liris-origami/DifferentiableOwenScrambling/README.md

 `python plot.py pts.dat`

-# Example command
+# Example commands (Fig. 3)

-Inside the `build/` directory (see Building section):
+To reproduce the examples from Fig. 3 in the paper, you may use the following commands inside the `build` directory:

-`./DifferentiableOwenW2 -n 1024 -d 2 --nits 128 --lr 1e5 --depth 16 --fill_depth 32 --prefix out`
+* "Ours/W2": `./DifferentiableOwenW2 -n 1024 -d 2 --nits 128 --lr 1e5 --depth 16 --fill_depth 32 --prefix outw2`

-Then, run the following command to view the resulting point set:
+* "Ours/GBN": `./DifferentiableOwenGBN -n 1024 -d 2 --nits 256 --lr 1e5 --depth 16 --fill_depth 32 --gbn_sigma 0.5 --prefix outgbn`
+* "Ours/Integration": `./DifferentiableOwenDiffInt -n 1024 -d 2 --nits 128 --lr 1e5 --depth 16 --fill_depth 32 --prefix outint`
+* "Ours/l2" (LDBN target by default): `./DifferentiableOwenpcf -n 1024 -d 2 --nits 128 --lr 1e5 --depth 16 --fill_depth 32 --prefix outpcf`

+The pointset can be visualized using the command:

-`python ../plot.py out_17.dat`
+`python ../plot.py {prefix}_17.dat`

+Where prefix is one of the prefix option that are specified in the command (ie. one of: outw2, outgbn, outint, outpcf).